← Back to Starting Out

 How does FIRE actually work?

 FIRE has a simple mechanical core.
 You track your annual spending, multiply it by 25, and that is your target portfolio size.
-The multiplier of 25 comes from the 4% safe withdrawal rule, which suggests a diversified portfolio can support annual withdrawals of 4% of its starting value — inflation-adjusted — over a 30-year retirement without running out.
+The multiplier comes from the 4% safe withdrawal rule: a diversified portfolio can support annual withdrawals of 4% of its starting value — inflation-adjusted — over a 30-year retirement without running out.

 Why savings rate is the most powerful lever